About the Unscripted TV Skills Fund

-The Unscripted TV Skills Fund is a new fund going live on 1 June 2021 which will address skills gaps and shortages in unscripted television across the UK and build a bigger pool of off-screen crew and talent in the nations and regions.
+The Unscripted TV Skills Fund is a new fund that went live on 1 June 2021 to address skills gaps and shortages in unscripted television across the UK and build a bigger pool of off-screen crew and talent in the nations and regions.

 Investing matched contributions from broadcasters who are signed up and productions, the fund is designed to build a more inclusive workforce and future-proof the industry.

 The Unscripted TV Skills Fund will supersede the existing ScreenSkills TV Skills Fund, which has relied on broadcaster contributions alone, and the Indie Training Fund, which has been supported by indie contributions.

 Partners for launch are Pact, the BBC, Channel 4, Sky, A+E Networks UK and Discovery UK with discussions continuing with other broadcasters and streamers.
 Channel 5 and Netflix are also now committed.
 Founding investors BBC and Channel 4 have pledged significant upfront investment to kickstart a successful launch.